Wendy’s bringing back fan-favorite Frosty flavor, adding new menu items

-(KTLA) – As temperatures warm, fast-food giant Wendy’s announced Tuesday that it’s bringing back a fan-favorite Frosty flavor and adding new items to its menus nationwide.
+(KTLA) — Fast-food giant Wendy’s announced Tuesday that it’s bringing back a fan-favorite Frosty flavor and adding new items to its menus nationwide.

 The Strawberry Frosty will join the Chocolate Frosty on menus for a limited time, the company announced.
 The flavor debuted last year and quickly became a fan favorite.